Hydee Feldstein Soto: Accusations of ethical breaches and retaliation

-In June 2024, Michelle McGinnis, a veteran prosecutor in the City Attorney's office, filed a legal claim alleging that Feldstein Soto retaliated against her for reporting "legal and ethical violations."
+In June 2024, Michelle McGinnis, a former prosecutor in the City Attorney's office, filed a legal claim alleging that Feldstein Soto retaliated against her for reporting "legal and ethical violations."
 McGinnis claimed that Feldstein Soto based some of the office's decisions on prosecutions on "personal relationships" or "perceived political gain," including telling employees she wanted to stop prosecuting corporate defendants and singling out an individual protestor for prosecution.
 McGinnis reported that after objecting to these decisions, she was “subjected to a series of adverse employment actions and ultimately placed on administrative leave, removed from the office, and prohibited from further contact with office colleagues and employees."
+In her sworn declaration, McGinnis stated that Feldstein Soto “frequently consumed alcohol in the office with senior staff” and once referred to a Latino employee as a “fake Latino".
 In July, another employee claimed that Feldstein Soto routinely read her employees' emails without their knowledge, and two more former employees filed retaliation claims.
+McGinnis was formally sent a notice of termination in January 2025.
+In September 2025, a superior court judge dismissed the city attorney office's motion to dismiss the suit.

-In August, Feldstein Soto requested $500,000 from the City of Los Angeles to fund a legal response to the claims.
+In August 2025, Feldstein Soto requested $500,000 from the City of Los Angeles to fund a legal response to the claims.
 However, the City Council only authorized $50,000.